HecVini/HecVini/README.md

 Hi, I`m Vinicius.
 Economist, Master's Student in Economics and DataViz enthusiast from Brazil.

-Exploring data became central in my late work, and I wanna share some ideas and techniques here.
-The repositories below are mostly about data exploration and DataViz.
+Exploring data became central in my late work, and I`d like to share some ideas and techniques here.
+The repositories below are mostly about EDA and DataViz.

-I hope it helps you!
+I hope it helps!

 ### :book: Publications:
 * Vargas, D., Delazeri, L., & Hector, V. (2022).
 [Voluntary Carbon Market in Brazil: in Reality and in Practice](https://eesp.fgv.br/sites/eesp.fgv.br/files/ocbio_mercado_de_carbono_voluntario_no_brasil_na_realidade_e_na_pratica_en.pdf).
 Observatório de Bioeconomia.